Little Nellie Kelly: Songs

 Judy Garland sings a swing version of "Singin' in the Rain" more than 10 years before Gene Kelly famously sang it in his film Singin' in the Rain (1952) as well as sings several newer songs, including the traditional "A Pretty Girl Milking Her Cow" sung partly in Irish-Gaelic.
 There are also two production numbers, one set at the New York City Policeman's Ball and the other written by Roger Edens.
 In the latter, Garland sings "It's A Great Day for the Irish" while marching in New York City's St. Patrick's Day Parade.
 This song became one of Garland's bigger hits.

 Songs cut from the film include "Rings on Your Fingers and Bells on Your Toes" (used in Garland's later film Babes on Broadway, 1941), "Danny Boy" and "How Can You Buy Killarney".

 Production

 After the success of The Wizard of Oz (1939), the film was a "test" by MGM to evaluate both Garland's audience appeal and her physical image.
 It was rumored at the time that George M Cohan sold the rights expressly as a vehicle for Garland.
 The film gave 18-year-old Garland the opportunity to grow up as she is in the first half of the picture set in Ireland, in which she plays Nellie Noonan, the mother of Little Nellie Kelly.
 Although called "a bit of Blarney", overall the film was well-received.
 Critics noted Garland "gets prettier with each picture".

-Box office
+Reception

 According to MGM records, the film earned $968,000 in the U.S. and Canada and $1,078,000 in other markets, resulting in a profit of $680,000.

+Bosley Crowther reviews the film for The New York Times on Christmas Day, December 25, 1940, finding it “only passing fair, and hardly the sort of picture to send folks dancing with Christmas cheer in the streets…. the story is pieced together out of all the comic and sentimental Irish-American cliches that have been knocking around for years. …Along the way, there is… a sprinkle of pretty singing of several songs by Judy Garland.
+And that's about all.
+But this is Christmas morning, so let's be tolerant.
+Let's even be joyful.
+Let's say that "Little Nellie Kelly" is a pleasant picture for the family trade, and then let's give three cheers for good old gentle St. Mick.”